 So what is the best way to see this unique part of the world you may ask?
-Take the World Heritage Drive by road and explore the extraordinary natural riches of Shark Bay.
+Take the World Heritage Drive by road and explore the extraordinary natural wonders of Shark Bay.

 Driving from the south you will know you are in Shark Bay territory once you reach The Overlander Roadhouse.
-Turn off the highway and drive for approximately 30 kilometres to Hamelin Station, that is a working pastoral station with both sheep and goats.
-You can spend a night or two here in a cabin or on one of the campsites to experience a day in the life of a real ridgy didge working station.
+Turn off the highway and drive for approximately 30 kilometres to Hamelin Station – a working pastoral station with both sheep and goats.
+You can spend a night or two here in a cabin or on one of the campsites to experience a day in the life of a ridgy-didge working station.

 Also in the area are the remnants of a shell block quarry that early settlers cut blocks from the large amount of cockle shells settled on the shoreline.
 They used these blocks to construct buildings that still exist at Hamelin Station, Nanga Bay and Denham.

 50 kilometres from Hamelin Pool on the western side of Peron Peninsula, is a peaceful location with access to the waters of the Shark Bay Marine Park – Nanga Bay.
-It was previously a pastoral station that was converted into a tourist resort and caravan park and has a café, restaurant and general store.
-It is a great location for swimming, wind surfing and a fabulous fishing spot.
+It was previously a pastoral station that was converted into a tourist resort and caravan park.
+It boasts a café, restaurant and general store and is a great location for swimming, wind surfing and fabulous fishing.

 The beautiful shell beach gives way to crystal clear water of the most intense greens and blues and is an ideal swimming and picnic spot.

 25 kilometres from the town of Denham is a scenic area called Eagle Bluff that has a boardwalk on the edge of the cliff affording an aerial view of the shallow waters of Shark Bay Marine Park.
 From here you often see marine life in the clear waters such as manta rays, cowtail stingrays, eagle rays, turtles, sharks and the occasional dugong.